Unconventional computing: Optical computing

 Optical computing is a type of computing that uses light waves, often produced by lasers or incoherent sources, for data processing, storage, and communication.
 While this technology has the potential to offer higher bandwidth than traditional computers, which use electrons, optoelectronic devices can consume a significant amount of energy in the process of converting electronic energy to photons and back.
 All-optical computers aim to eliminate the need for these conversions, leading to reduced electrical power consumption.
 Applications of optical computing include synthetic-aperture radar and optical correlators, which can be used for object detection, tracking, and classification.

 Spintronics

 Spintronics is a field of study that involves the use of the intrinsic spin and magnetic moment of electrons in solid-state devices.
 It differs from traditional electronics in that it exploits the spin of electrons as an additional degree of freedom, which has potential applications in data storage and transfer, as well as quantum and neuromorphic computing.
 Spintronic systems are often created using dilute magnetic semiconductors and Heusler alloys.

 Atomtronics

-Atomtronics is a new quantum technology that involves the use of ultra-cold atoms in coherent matter-wave circuits, which can have components similar to those found in electronic or optical systems.
-These circuits have potential applications in a range of areas, including fundamental physics research and the development of practical devices such as sensors and quantum computers.
+Atomtronics is a form of computing that involves the use of ultra-cold atoms in coherent matter-wave circuits, which can have components similar to those found in electronic or optical systems.
+These circuits have potential applications in several fields, including fundamental physics research and the development of practical devices such as sensors and quantum computers.